MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 If the forest trust is no longer needed for an environment, complete the following steps to remove it from Domain Services:

 1. In the Microsoft Entra admin center, search for and select **Microsoft Entra Domain Services**, then select your managed domain, such as *aaddscontoso.com*.
-1. From the menu on the left-hand side of the managed domain, select **Trusts**, choose the trust, and click **Remove**.
+1. From the menu on the left-hand side of the managed domain, select **Trusts**, choose the trust, and select **Remove**.
-1. Provide the same trust password that was used to configure the forest trust and click **OK**.
+1. Provide the same trust password that was used to configure the forest trust and select **OK**.

 ## Validate resource authentication